Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Experiments

 We adjust the steps and $\epsilon$ of the PGD attack, and Figure \ref{f-pgdablation} shows the robustness performance of our IDC and CNN-based methods.
 As shown in Figure \ref{f-pgdk}, the IDC can maintain robustness performance as the attack steps increase, achieving a performance improvement of 32.99\% and 29.8\% compared to ResNet-18 and WideResNet, respectively.
 In Figure \ref{f-pgdeps}, as the attack $\epsilon$ increases, CNN-based methods experience a significant performance decline, whereas our method manages to maintain relatively stable performance.
 Compared to WideResNet32, our method shows an improvement of 4.36\% at $2/255$, and this improvement escalates to 69.64\% when $\epsilon=20/255$.

-\subsubsection{Different diffusion timesteps.}
+\subsubsection{Different Diffusion Timesteps.}

 For a better illustration of the reduction of diffusion timesteps, we compile statistics on the standard accuracy and robustness accuracy under PGD and AutoAttack of the IDC in Figure \ref{f-timestep}, with timesteps $L_s$ of 4, 8, and 12, respectively.
 The performance at timesteps $L_s=8$ is comparable to that at $L_s=4$, but it incurs a substantial increase in computational cost during inference.
 When $L_s=12$, the standard performance decreases by 4.5\%, and the adversarial robustness declines by 7.1\% and 9.6\%, respectively.
-A possible reason is that our framework reduces the generative complexity of DMs.
-When there are excessive timesteps, the noise addition process in each timestep is not sufficiently pronounced, inadvertently increasing the learning difficulty for the network.
+A possible reason is that when there are excessive timesteps, the noise addition process in each timestep is not sufficiently pronounced, inadvertently increasing the learning difficulty for the network.